WHO ends global health emergency declaration for COVID-19

 In a press conference on Friday, director general Tedros Adhanom Ghebreyesus said, "COVID-19 has been so much more than a health crisis, disrupting economies, travel, shattering businesses and plunging millions into poverty."

-He went on to state that for more than a year the pandemic has been on a downward trend and "life has been allowed to return to normal."
+He went on to state that for more than a year the pandemic has been on a downward trend and "this trend has allowed most countries to return to life as we knew it before COVID-19."

 Then he made the pronouncement: "Therefore, with great hope, I declare COVID-19 over as a global health emergency."